Working Below Your Pay Grade

 If you spend too much time on lower level tasks, you risk burnout.

 A vicious cycle gradually develops.
 Growth causes you to choose, especially as your responsibilities multiply.
 To earn more, you’re forced to sacrifice your personal time and interests.
 Is this what you signed up for?

-Entrepreneurs consistently hear about work-life balance.
-What does that really mean?
+Accounting professionals consistently hear about work-life balance.
+What does it really mean?
 And, who defines balance?
 Similar to anything else worth pursuing, your work-life balance is rarely a consistent, tidy 50-50 split.